whatSocks/hfwiki/Razer-Hydra-Operation.md

 # Model Editing

-When you enable model editing (right-hand toolbar’s cube) a pair of lasers will be drawn.
+When you enable model editing (right-hand toolbar’s cube) a pair of lasers is drawn.

-**Left- or right-bumper**: toggle lasers red/blue.
+**Left- or right-bumper:** Toggle lasers red/blue.
-* Red: editing mode 0
+* Red: Mode 0
-* Blue: editing mode 1
+* Blue: Mode 1

-**Single-laser editing**: make one of your lasers intersect with a model then “grab” it by pulling and holding the relevant controller’s trigger.
+**Single-laser editing:** Make one of your lasers intersect with a model then “grab” it by pulling and holding the relevant controller’s trigger.
 * Mode 0: The model rotates around your controller’s location, keeping the model “looking at” the controller, and changing position with changes in your controller’s position.
 * Mode 1: The model rotates about its axis as you rotate your controller, and moves position as a multiple of changes in your controller’s position.